 15 Hilarious Books to Learn English with Laughs

 There are literally thousands of books in the “Humor” category on Amazon.
-When you’re choosing a book to read, remember that:
+When you’re choosing a book to read in English, remember that:

 - There are many different kinds of humor, and you might not like them all.